 Individual Giving

 Otsego 2000 is grateful to all of the individuals and families who make it possible for us to continue to build upon our programs and help this wonderful community thrive.
+We rely on the support of our community to be able to do all that we do.
+We are grateful for donations of any size.

-For giving instructions, including stock information, click here.
 To donate online, click here.

 Checks can be made payable to “Otsego 2000” and mailed to: